nabilnaja/leetcode/src/linkedList/leetcode19/README.md

 * complexity analysis

-Time complexity :
+Time complexity :  O(n). n is the number of nodes.
-Space complexity :
+Space complexity :  O(1).